OHDSI/Vocabulary-v5.0/MeSH/readme.md

 - Schema UMLS
 - Working directory MeSH.

-1. Run load_stage.sql (with updated pVocabularyDate = latest update of UMLS)
+1. Run load_stage.sql (The pVocabularyDate will be automatically retrieved from the UMLS [SOURCES.MRSMAP.vocabulary_date])
 2. Run generic_update.sql (from working directory)